24 Best Books About Climate Change

-6. Standing Up for a Sustainable World: Voices of Change Edited by Claude Henry, Johan Rockstrōm, and Nicholas Stern – A roadmap for change, this compilation combines the voices of leading activists, academics, and entrepreneurs.
-It offers lessons in suitability while leading a call to action against the disastrous potential of our inaction.
+6. Standing Up for a Sustainable World: Voices of Change Edited by Claude Henry, Johan Rockstrōm, and Nicholas Stern – A roadmap for change, this compilation combines the voices of leading activists, academics and entrepreneurs.
+It offers lessons in suitability while leading a call to action against the disastrous potential consequences of our inaction.

 Systems Level Solutions

 9. Drawdown: The Most Comprehensive Plan Ever Proposed to Reverse Global Warmingby Paul Hawken – One of the most informative and thoroughly researched works on the topic, this book takes a practical and completely attainable attitude towards reversing global warming.
 Not only will you learn specific solutions to address our collective climate challenges, you’ll also see them ranked from 1 to 100 for effectiveness, complete with carbon stats and long-term impact.

 10. Half-Earth: Our Planet’s Fight for Life by Edward O. Wilson – Famed biologist and ecologist E. O. Wilson proposes a radical solution to climate change: dedicate half of the Earth’s land to nature.
 It’s an ambitious, but absolutely necessary step towards preserving the Earth’s biodiversity and all life on Earth.